yasuhiroinoue/bDynamics/README.md

 # bDynamics
-Brownian dynamics simulations of filaments (we modeled actin filaments w/wo branching)
+Brownian dynamics simulations of filaments (we modeled filaments w/wo branching)

 ## How to make and run